Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 Why?

-Because the vast right wing conspiracy is informing the American.
+Because the vast right-wing conspiracy is informing the American.

-Why do you think all these people out there all of a sudden upset with what they got when they voted for Obama?
+Why do you think all these people out there are all of a sudden upset with what they got when they voted for Obama?

-I think the vast right-wing conspiracy is vaster still, larger and more powerful and potent than it's ever been, led, of course, by me, as acknowledged by these clowns.
+I think the vast right-wing conspiracy is vaster still, larger and more powerful and potent than it's ever been.

-But Mr. Press, you missed the point.
+But, Mr. Press, you missed the point.

-I mean, the people on the right are not surprised by Obama.
+It is exactly, I mean, the people on the right are not surprised by Obama.

 We knew it.